sagi-z/CanvasCV/doxygen_in/tut_msgbox.md

 }
 ~~~~~~~
 Notes:
-* We needed canvascv::Canvas::setMouseCallback() since the Canvas will intercept mouse events for the MsgBox now.
+* We needed canvascv::Canvas::setMouseCallback() since the Canvas will
+intercept mouse events for the *MsgBox* now.
 * All widgets have a static create methods, which is the only way to create them.
-* The canvascv::MsgBox::create() will return a shared_ptr<MsgBox> instance, which you don't have to keep since another one is kept by the canvascv::Layout.
+* The canvascv::MsgBox::create() will return a *shared_ptr<MsgBox>* instance, which you don't have to keep since another one is kept by the canvascv::Layout.
-* Here we're using getUserSelection(true) immediatly on that shared_ptr, and by passing true we're blocked at that line of code.
+* Here we're using canvascv::MsgBox::getUserSelection(true) immediatly
+on that *shared_ptr*, and by passing true we're blocked at that line of code.
 * *CCV_STR* lets you create a string as you would write into a stream.
 * When executed with a path to an image, this gives you (depends on your image):
 @image html tut_msgbox_modal.jpg